jknaresh/django_generic_api/README.md

 # Model APIs

-## Access Token API
+## Access Token / Login API

+- User can login by using a token.
+- This API uses captcha verification by default.
+- Send a request to Captcha API to get "captcha_key" and "captcha_url" in "data".
+- The captcha_url is an image containing a value.
+Extract this value and send it as captcha_value in the login API.
+- To turn off the capctha service, set the `CAPTCHA_REQUIRED` as `False` in settings.
-- To log a user in , post data on url '/< prefix >/login/' and set the header as well and prepare payload as following.
+- To log in a user, post the data on url '/< prefix >/v1/login/'.

 ### Method: